automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lophorhothon.md

 # Lophorhothon
-## Description: The first dinosaur ever to be discovered in Alabama.
+## The first dinosaur ever to be discovered in Alabama.